 Effects are almost psychedelic, but yet not so Sativa-dominant that they cause paranoia.
 This is one of the newest and best Humboldt Seed Company strains.
 Take a look…

 This heavy-hitting Indica-Sativa hybrid comes from a breeding program involving Honeydew Melon, Mango Sherbet, and Mango Trees.
 It’s heavy in myrcene, a compound found in mangos, some herbs, and cannabis.
 Myrcene is a valuable terpenoid that apparently can be a sedative, pain reliever, antibiotic, anti-inflammatory, and potentiator of THC and cannabidiol (CBD).

 Properly grown, this 60-40 Sativa-dominant hybrid smells and tastes exactly like cantaloupes or watermelons, with a hint of diesel.
 It needs at least 58 days in bloom phase but it’s best if you plan for 62-67 days to get relatively heavy yields of buds guaranteed to erase insomnia and anxiety.

 If you love the taste and smell of vanilla, you’ll love Vanilla Frosting.
 This Indica-dominant cross includes more of the rare Northern Cal genetics Humboldt Seed Company has exclusive access to, including Humboldt Frost OG and Humboldt Gelato.

-Also, be sure not to confuse Humboldt Seed Company with a different seed company that calls itself “Humboldt Seed Organization.”
+Also, be sure not to confuse Humboldt Seed Company with a different, and much inferior seed company that calls itself “Humboldt Seed Organization.”
 Only Nat Pennington’s Humboldt Seed Company is the real deal from the Emerald Triangle!